Speaking

 Vintage typewriter key - A - to start the paragraph with Arnolda

-Arnolda is a spirited woman who is a mom, wife, sister, auntie, and friend on a life journey to continually recreate herself with the change of seasons in her life.
-She is an artist, faith believer, strength builder and truth teller.
+Arnolda is a spirited woman on a life journey to evolve herself as the seasons changecontinually in her life.
 She values learning new skills and living purposefully and finds writing therapeutic.

 Arnolda sees herself as an organic creator; she creates beauty from the smallest remnants, whether through words, music or art.
-Her deepest desire is using her skills to paint vivid stories that must be heard or seen.
+Her deepest desire is using her skills to paint vivid stories that mustbe heard or seen.

 rnolda, when not